megemann/megemann.github.io/src/content/blog-drafts/Hyperband.md

 ### The idea: Keras Tuner -> Optuna

 While exploring various optimization frameworks for a project, I stumbled upon both Keras Tuner (Hyperparameter Optimization tool tailored for Keras) and Optuna (A general-purpose black-box optimization framework).
-Though I was using [PyTorch](https://pytorch.org/), I admired many aspects of Keras Tuner, particularly regarding its tight integration and direct access to the current model’s structure.
+Though I was using [PyTorch](https://pytorch.org/), I admired many aspects of Keras Tuner, particularly its tight integration and direct access to the current model’s structure.

 Initially, I attempted to wrap the `HyperbandTuner` class into a *pseudo* optuna sampler; however, there are several limitations in Keras Tuner's design that make this approach impractical.
 For instance, Keras Tuner automatically saves model weights after each trial, enabling it to resume training from a specific epoch rather than restarting from scratch.
 While this feature is extremely useful within the Keras ecosystem, it doesn’t translate well to PyTorch and Optuna, which were developed largely independently.
 Moreover, for research purposes, I needed transparency into the samplers internal mechanics to benchmark against other algorithms within Optuna.

 These constraints ultimately led me to develop a custom Optuna sampler that manages resources in a way tailored to my use case, distinct from Keras Tuner’s approach.

 ### The `HyperbandSampler`